 Mary: Will this survey also be distributed to the grantees and the artists you support?

-Anh: All artists that we work with right now are receiving the survey.
+Anh: All artists that we work with right now will receive the survey.
 We also distribute the survey to our organization grantees, for them to identify the communities that they serve.

 Mary: Can you describe why you personally think it’s important to address systemic inequity within an arts and cultural context?

-Mary: Is there anything else you’d like to add regarding the role of the Arts Commission in addressing inequity?
+Mary: Is there anything else you would like to add regarding the role of the Arts Commission in addressing inequity?

-Anh: In our last strategic plan, the Arts Commission really tried to rebrand itself as the convenor in this sector.
-We are uniquely positioned in-between the arts nonprofits and city government, and we are already translating the needs of communities through our city partners, explaining all the city regulations to our nonprofit partners who oftentimes don’t understand.
+Anh: In our last strategic plan, the Arts Commission rebranded itself as the convener in this sector.
+We are uniquely positioned in-between the arts nonprofits and city government, and we are already translating the needs of communities to our city partners, explaining all the city regulations to our nonprofit partners who oftentimes don’t understand.
 Our racial equity work falls within the framework of being a convener.
 How can we support our nonprofit partners and community partners to do this work, if they’re already doing this work in the community?
 How do we convene organizations that are not yet doing this work?
-As part of this process, I’m working with the Human Rights Commission and the SF Symphony to create a one-day event focusing on racial equity in arts and culture.
-We are going to have a three hour racial equity foundation training/workshop, followed by a keynote where we invite Joseph Conyers from the Philadelphia Orchestra to come and discuss how racial equity manifests in his work as one of the first African-American principal conductors on a national scale orchestra.
-We are going to close the event with an accountability session, where we’re going to talk about next steps and how to leverage this event into a larger movement, with other organizations of all different sizes in San Francisco.
+As part of this process, I worked with the Human Rights Commission and the SF Symphony to create a one-day event focusing on racial equity in arts and culture.
+We had a three hour racial equity foundation training/workshop, followed by a keynote where we invited Joseph Conyers from the Philadelphia Orchestra to come and discuss how racial equity manifests in his work as an artist and an activist in arts education.
+We closed the event with an accountability session, where talked about next steps and how to leverage this event into a larger movement, with other organizations of all different sizes in San Francisco.